 To further strengthen the reach of the program and ensure high geographic and disciplinary diversity among residents, we are also working with a range of new arts organizations to surface promising candidates.
 We have established outreach collaborations with four organizations: Khoj International Artists’ Association in Delhi, Fundacion Jumex in Mexico City, Africa Centre in Cape Town, and United States Artists in Chicago.
 These collaborations will extend our networks to attract a greater number of geographically diverse, highly distinguished artists working in Asia, Latin America, Africa and the United States.

+The open call for applications to the Arts & Literary Arts residency program is now closed.
+More information on the next open competition will be available soon.
 Applications are available on our online application portal along with detailed instructions and further information on applying to the Bellagio Residency Program.
 We strongly recommend that applicants carefully review this information prior to beginning an application.

 Suzanne Lacy, visual artist and Founding Chair of the MFA in Public Practice at the Otis College of Art and Design,